sketchplugins/plugin-directory/README.md

 - [Compo](https://github.com/romashamin/compo-sketch), by Roman Shamin: Makes it easier to work with interface components in Sketch
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
-- [Sketch Spellcheck All Layers](https://github.com/tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
 - [CSSketch](https://github.com/johncoates/cssketch), by John Coates: CSS Stylesheet integration to improve your workflow, with Less support.
 Attach once, updates your design automatically on stylesheet changes.
 - [Select Exportables](https://github.com/yargies/sketch-select-exportables), by Kenji Wellman: Select all exportable layers, slices, and artboards.
 - [Ps Guides](https://github.com/pratikjshah/ps-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch